Risk management plans

 Find out about identifying and assessing risks.

-Some business owners don't see risk management as an important issue.
-However, committing to quality risk management can help you to create a stable business that's prepared for unexpected events.
+Committing to quality risk management can help you create a stable business that prepares for unexpected events.

 As a business owner, it's a good idea to:

-- make sure that your business aims and risk management plan are linked
+- make sure your business aims links to your risk management plan

-- clearly describe your risk management plan to everyone involved in your business
+- clearly describe your risk management plan to everyone in your business

 - show support for risk management